Web development teams use requirements documentation to list what a customer wants. It’s that documentation that causes timing problems in a project.

 During the conversation with a customer, you’ll hear things like: “We don’t like it when you click Add to Basket and the page reloads…”

-That’s a user story.
+So that’s a user story.
 Lots more of those and you have a master story list.
 Each story equates to a value the customer needs from the build.

 And that’s why I master story list is always more useful than a requirements document.